-- It is the responsibility of the class teacher (with the support of the EAL Coordinator and ENCO) to maintain up to date records of EAL pupils in their class whilst they are in their care. - An Individual Educational Plan (IEP) is maintained for all EAL pupils assessed as having a competency in English at Stage A, B or C. This is reviewed on a termly basis. - 7.2 EAL Coordinator - Where there is no specific EAL Coordinator, this role is fulfilled by the SENCO with support from the ENCO. - The EAL Coordinator collates information and arranges a baseline for EAL pupils. - A register of EAL pupils (identifying stages) is maintained centrally by the school and monitored by the EAL Coordinator.
+- It is the responsibility of the class teacher (with the support of the EAL Coordinator) to maintain up to date records of EAL pupils in their class whilst they are in their care. - An Individual Educational Plan (IEP) is maintained for all EAL pupils assessed as having a competency in English at Stage A, B or C. This is reviewed on a termly basis. - 7.2 EAL Coordinator - Where there is no specific EAL Coordinator, this role is fulfilled by the SENCO. - The EAL Coordinator collates information and arranges a baseline for EAL pupils. - A register of EAL pupils (identifying stages) is maintained centrally by the school and monitored by the EAL Coordinator.